 Gluten free sausage rolls are a great all-rounder.
 They make fabulous party food, they’re great hot or cold for picnics, and they even make a nice change to a lunchbox.
-As we’re not getting much sunshine at the moment and its only a couple of weeks until the kids go back to school, now is the time to perfect these ready for when the lunchboxes come back out.
+I love them fresh out of the oven and dipped in ketchup, but you could try any sort of dip you please.
 And if you need some more inspiration, they would be amazing with this gluten free brie and asparagus quiche!

 Testing Jus-rol’s gluten free puff pastry

 The Jus-rol pastry comes ready-rolled, you just have to take off the wrapper and uncurl it.
 First dilemma: I needed a square piece, but this gluten free puff pastry is round.
-To get around this, I squared mine off, and then used the leftover edges to make some delicious gluten free cheese straws, by brushing them with egg, sticking grated cheese and parmesan to the egg, and then twisting them up, baking for 10 minutes.
-Yum!
+To get around this, I squared mine off, and then used the leftover edges to make some delicious gluten free cheese straws.
+Check out my Gluten Free Christmas ebook for an awesome recipe for these!

 But back to the matter at hand.
 The gluten free sausage rolls.
 Once I had squared off the gluten free puff pastry, it was really a matter of filling it with sausage meat.
 For my recipe, I skinned six gluten free sausages (I used Tesco Finest pork sausages).
 I cut my square of pastry in half, and with one half I made ‘normal’ gluten free sausage rolls, but the other I jazzed up with some chutney.